 Most of the symptoms involved with SBS appear to be related to poor indoor air quality.
 They include ear, nose, and throat irritation; coughing; itching; dizziness and nausea; lack of concentration; fatigue; even chest tightness and muscle aches.
 But the symptoms leave not long after individuals have departed the building.

-Now there are a few things that plausibly explain this, like ventilation that doesn’t properly distribute air; chemicals from carpets, upholstery, copy machines, pesticides, and cleaning agents; outside pollutions being pumped in; bacteria, molds, and viruses.
+Now there are a few things that plausibly explain this, like ventilation that doesn’t properly distribute air; chemicals from carpets, upholstery, copy machines, pesticides, and cleaning agents; outside pollution being pumped in; bacteria, molds, and viruses.
 Do you see the alarming link between these explanations and formaldehyde, xylene, toluene, and nitrogen oxides?
 The Sansevieria is a ready remedy for SBS.

 - How To Grow Your Own Fresh Air: Kamal Meattle

-A must-see discussion on using plants to clean indoor air
+A must-see discussion on using plants to clean indoor air.

 - How to Improve Your Indoor Air Quality with Plants: Lowe's